Mahamoudabdelfatah/OurProjectFor_Discussion/README.md

             txtDescription = new TextBox();
             lblCategory = new Label();
             cmbCategory = new ComboBox();
+            categoryBindingSource = new BindingSource(components); // For cmbCategory
             lblSupplier = new Label();
             cmbSupplier = new ComboBox();
+            supplierBindingSource = new BindingSource(components); // For cmbSupplier
             lblPurchasePrice = new Label();
             txtPurchasePrice = new TextBox();
             lblSellingPrice = new Label();